cournape/Bento/README.rst

       model (easy mirroring, enforced metadata, indexing to enable querying-before-installing, reliable install, etc...).

-Bento discussion happen on NumPy Mailing list, and development is on `github`_.
+Bento discussions happen on NumPy Mailing list, and development is on `github`_.
 Bugs should be reported on bento `issue-tracker`_.
 Online `documentation`_ is available on github as well.